williamgrosset/chapter/README.md

 ...**chapter** logo...

 ## TODO
-+ Support location for appropriate `.git` directory location for project
-+ Check last committed that is not on remote (current branch)
 + Integrate with an open source proof-reading tool (e.g https://github.com/bakwc/JamSpell)
 + Execute audit program on a `post-commit` hook
 + Add a config file for supporting rules (default includes all rules)
-+ Option to ignore and push regardless of errors
 + Add terminal UI for progress and success/errors
 + Setup test suite
 + Update `README.md`: ToC, project name, overview, and add logo